github/release-radar/README.md

 If you're a maintainer, or a contributor on an open source project, and you have a major version release that shipped, we'd love to hear from you.

 Fill out this [issue]() to be considered.

+## How are projects chosen?

+Projects are chosen my the GitHub Staff each month.
+By filling out the [issue]() we can take a look at your project and consider it for the Release Radar.